 What is the fat-free mass index?
 How is it calculated?
-And does a FFMI of 25 really represent a natural limit to the maximum amount of muscle you can gain without using drugs?
+And does a FFMI of 25 really represent a natural limit to the maximum amount of muscle mass you can gain without using drugs?

 Let’s find out…